News

 Plaquemine Garden Club Explores Gardening with Native Plants

-The Plaquemine Garden Club (PGC) was interested in learning about native plants, and Heather Blanchard volunteered to coordinate speakers and resources for a memorable and informative meeting on November 11, 2025 at the Plaquemine KC building.
-As the Wild Ones Greater Baton Rouge Membership Chair, Certified Native Plant Professional of Heather’s Habitat, and garden club […] Continue reading "Plaquemine Garden Club Explores Gardening with Native Plants"
+The Plaquemine Garden Club (PGC) was interested in learning about native plants, and Heather Blanchard invited her native plant-loving friends to speak at the PGC meeting, with whom she collaborated on presentation content for a memorable and informative meeting on November 11, 2025 at the Plaquemine KC building.
+As the Wild Ones Greater Baton Rouge […] Continue reading "Plaquemine Garden Club Explores Gardening with Native Plants"